This breakfast quiche is packed with sausage, veggies, and so much flavor! It’s perfect for a hearty breakfast or brunch!

 Tips and Tricks for the Best Quiche

-- Bake on a parchment lined baking sheet – I like to place my quiche on a sheet pan lined with parchment paper just in case any of the custard spills on its way into the oven.
+• Bake the quiche on a parchment lined baking sheet – I like to place my quiche on a sheet pan lined with parchment paper just in case any of the custard spills on its way into the oven.
 This helps to prevent any mess and extra cleanup.

 Can I Use a Frozen Store Bought Pie Crust?

 Yes!
 You absolutely can use a frozen store bought pie crust for this recipe.
-There’s no need to par-bake the crust for this particular recipe.
-I like to let my crust thaw out for 10-15 minutes before adding the filling, then the egg custard, and baking.
+There’s no need to par-bake the crust for this particular recipe but if you want an even crispier crust you can par-bake for 5-10 minutes before adding the filling.

 Can I Make Quiche Ahead of Time?